Kraven the Hunter

 The inciting incident occurs at 16 minutes when The lion attack nearly kills young Sergei, and Calypso saves him with a mystical serum from her grandmother, giving him superhuman abilities but forever changing his destiny..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 32 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Sergei fully embraces his identity as Kraven the Hunter, choosing to actively protect wildlife and hunt those who exploit nature, becoming the apex predator on his own terms., moving from reaction to action.
+This shows the protagonist's commitment to Sergei fully embraces his identity as Kraven the Hunter, choosing to actively protect wildlife and hunt those who exploit nature, becoming the apex predator on his own terms., moving from reaction to action.

 The Collapse moment at 95 minutes (75% through) represents the emotional nadir.
 Here, Dmitri is critically wounded or transformed, and Sergei faces the death of his hope that he could protect those he loves while remaining separate from his father's brutal legacy., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.